ibm-cloud-docs/secure-enterprise/at-events.md

 | `project.environment.list` | List all project environments under the account.     |
 | `project.environment.update` | Update a project environment.     |
 | `project.environment.delete` | Delete a project environment.     |
-{: caption="Table 1.
-Actions that generate management events" caption-side="bottom"}
+{: caption="Actions that generate management events" caption-side="bottom"}

 For a complete list of custom request and response parameters for each event, see the [Project API](https://{DomainName}/apidocs/projects).
 The update actions don't provide information about the delta, only the new value is provided.
 {: note}